Everything You Need to Know About Becoming a Cyber Security Analyst

 How to become a cyber security analyst

-Would-be analysts should know that there are also plenty of information security certifications out there that can boost your credibility to potential employers.
-Information security certification, like the Certified Information Systems Auditor® (CISA) and CompTIA® Cybersecurity Analyst (CySA+) are excellent options for verifying your information security knowledge.
+Aspiring analysts should know that there are also plenty of information security certifications out there that can boost your credibility to potential employers.
+Information security certification, like the Certified Information Systems Auditor® (CISA) and CompTIA® Cybersecurity Analyst (CySA+) are excellent options for verifying your cyber security knowledge.

 Analyzing your cyber security potential

 Do you think this career matches up with what you are looking for?
 Cyber security analysts are certainly sought after in the Wild West of today’s digital landscape.
-If you could see yourself delving into the nuts and bolts of building protection for information systems or if you are the kind of person who could become passionate about the best defenses out there—then this might be the perfect choice for you.
+If you could see yourself delving into the nuts and bolts of protecting information systems, or if you are the kind of person who could become passionate about the best defenses out there, then this might be the perfect choice for you.

 But like any big change, embarking on a cyber security analyst career requires some investment and consideration.
 Take the next step in your research by checking out our article, “Is a Cyber Security Degree Worth It?
 The Facts You Can't Ignore.”

-CompTIA Cybersecurity Analyst (CySA+) is registered trademarks of CompTIA Properties, LLC.
+CompTIA Cybersecurity Analyst (CySA+) is a registered trademark of CompTIA Properties, LLC.

-Certified Information Security Auditor (CISA) is a registered trademark of ISACA.
+Certified Information Systems Auditor (CISA) is a registered trademark of ISACA.